coffeestainio/wunder-appium-test/README.md

 Wunder application exam

 # Description
 This is my demo application for Wunder.
 I used the TrianguloApp.apk cause it has some really simple and testable scenarios.
+I decided to use webdriverIO as the testing framework cause it has a nice appium service and support for appium commands.
+I tried to keep it simple so I didn't add any complex services or dependencies.

 # installation process
 ## Prerequisites